Stphn-Wrn/FrontEnd-dev-Tests/Test-1/README.md

 ## 1. Instructions to start the project

-- To launch the application, simply clone the Github repository from this address: XXX
+- To launch the application, simply clone the Github repository from this [address](https://github.com/Stphn-Wrn/FrontEnd-dev-Tests)
 - Once it has been cloned, go to the "Test-1" repository folder and launch the index.html file from a local web server or from a hosting service.

 ## 2. Instructions to configure prebid.js (prebidConfig.js)